• Welcome to Raising Teens Today!

 2. Rent a chick flick and make different kinds of popcorn.
 Here are 17 different popcorn recipes that are poppin’ with flavor!

 4. Hang out in her room and listen to her favorite music.
-(Have her make you a cool playlist!)
+(Let her make you a cool playlist!)

 6. Go shopping and let her pick out something new.